Klamath River Basin Integrated Fisheries Restoration and Monitoring Plan

 How We Helped

-Building on strong cooperative foundations laid during previous processes, ESSA is working with Tribal, state and federal government agencies as well as multiple stakeholder groups to produce a Klamath Basin Fisheries Restoration and Monitoring Plan (IFRMP).
-The plan will utilize the best available science within an Adaptive Management framework to develop basin-scale goals and objectives for the restoration and monitoring of fisheries within the Klamath Basin.
-A key underlying principle is that native fish species will be able to return to the upper basin either through removal of the four lower Klamath River dams or by adding extensive new and enhanced fish passage infrastructure that allow native fishes to effectively find and migrate past the dams.
+Building on strong cooperative foundations laid during previous processes, ESSA is working with Tribal, state and federal government agencies as well as multiple stakeholder groups to produce multiple iterations of a Klamath Basin Fisheries Restoration and Monitoring Plan (IFRMP).
+This process is using the best available science alongside stakeholder input within an Adaptive Management framework to develop (1) basin-scale goals and objectives to guide planning, (2) potential restoration projects to help meet goals and objectives, (3) a basin-wide monitoring framework to help track the effectiveness of restoration efforts over time.
+A key underlying principle of the planning process is that native fish species will be able to return to the upper basin either through removal of the four lower Klamath River dams or by adding extensive new and enhanced fish passage infrastructure that allow native fishes to effectively find and migrate past the dams.

 Our Project’s Impacts